acidtv/octosearch/README.md

 Troubleshooting
 ---------------

+### The search doesn't work

+This project is still in the early stages of it's development, so the elasticsearch field mappings change from time to time.
+Try truncating and re-indexing.

+    $ pipenv run ./ducky.py --truncate && pipenv run ./ducky.py --index

-In case you get a systemd error with docker about a cpu.shares file not found:
+### In case you get a systemd error with docker about a cpu.shares file not found

  * https://stackoverflow.com/questions/32845917/docker-cannot-start-container-cpu-shares-no-such-file-or-directory#32878801

-Or an error about vm_map_max:
+### An error about vm_map_max

     $ sudo sysctl -w vm.max_map_count=262144